 The Corporation's asset portfolio encompasses production, development, appraisal and exploration properties.
-All of the Corporation's oil and gas operations are currently located in Colombia concentrated in the Llanos and Magdalena regions.
+All of the Corporation's oil and gas operations are currently located onshore in Colombia concentrated in the Llanos and Magdalena regions.
 The Corporation's core natural conventional gas exploration and production assets, the Esperanza E&E Contract and the VIM 5 and VIM 21 E&P Contracts, are located in the Lower Magdalena basin in northern Colombia.
-See also "Description of the Business and Operations".
+See also "Description of the Business and Operations - Principal Properties and Operations".